 Seminar: Current Issues in Science (attendance is recommended during each semester in residence, but the course may be taken a maximum of two times for credit).
 Seminar cannot exceed two credit hours.
 Specific requirements are in the online TAMU graduate catalog http://catalog.tamu.edu/

 Students must take additional courses from those approved by the Biomedical Sciences Graduate Program Committee (see Course list on this website ).
 The choice of elective courses will be determined on an individual basis through consultation between the students and their advisor(s).
 Credit for reading courses, laboratory rotations, research, and thesis preparation is arranged on an individual basis.

 After receiving approval for admission to graduate studies and prior to enrolling for coursework, the student will consult with the Biomedical Sciences Graduate Program Director, who will serve as the student's initial advisor.
 The Graduate Program Director will help the student select coursework and will suggest other faculty with whom the student may consult in order to secure a permanent advisor (mentor).

 Each student is required to meet with their advisor/mentor and/or the Graduate Program Director prior to the beginning of each semester to discuss coursework for the upcoming semester and progress toward the degree.
 The Biomedical Sciences Graduate Program Committee will review the progress of students on a regular basis.

-In some cases, an Advisory Committee may be appointed for the student to facilitate construction of the student's degree plan.
+In some cases, an Advisory Committee may be appointed for the student to facilitate construction of their degree plan.
 The Advisory Committee will be approved by the Graduate Program Committee and will most often consist of the student's proposed mentor, and two other members.
 All mentors and committee members must be TAMU graduate faculty.
 External committee members must be special graduate faculty (see graduate faculty on this website).